 I can’t wait to see your crochet tops!

-This Crochet Pattern Top is Special!
+This Crochet Pattern Top is Easy to Make

 This pattern is a unique one for me because it is officially my first ever crochet top design!
 I am so proud of this piece and the hours it took to figure out sizing, yardage and photographing it!
 I see many more crochet sweater tops in Easy Crochet future.